GiannisSialmas/JenkinsMakefileGolang/readme.md

 ## Build configuration should be given as Jenkinsfile (scripted pipeline preferably).
 Done
 ##  CI pipeline should be triggered for all branches (master, feature) when a change is committed there.
-TODO: This needs a public instance of Jenkins with public ip and webhooks.
+I setup a jenkins server in Digital Ocean with a public ip and a webhook in github on push events.
+On the Jenkins side, i allowed `GitHub hook trigger for GITScm polling` to trigger builds by the webhook, and changed the Branch Specifier to TODO:

 # Bonus points 1:
 ## Use a Docker host to dynamically provision a docker container as a Jenkins agent node, let that run a single build, then tear down that node, without the build process (or Jenkins job definition) requiring any awareness of docker.
-TODO: Specify the docker plugin
+The docker plugin is used to dynamically provision a docker container as a Jenkins agent node.
-The jenkins job configuration does not interact directly with the docker binary.
-The docker.image('golang:1.15').inside directive is used to provide the execution environment for our build stage
+The Docker socket and binary are bind-mounted via docker volumes("Docker-out-of-Docker") The jenkins job configuration does not interact directly with the docker binary.
+The docker.image('golang:1.15').inside directive is used to provide the execution environment for our build stage.

 # Bonus points 2:
 The SonarQube is spinned up, as described inside the docker-compose file.